miayam/responsive/README.md

 In the real world, a lack of compatibility and consistency between mobile and desktop layout is commonplace and present everywhere, just like that mockup above.
 Therefore, I prefer to separate the code for mobile and desktop.

 If we seperate the code for mobile and desktop, how it responds to screen size or orientation?
 Meet our friend `resize` event listener.
 The snippet below is a React hook that listens to `window`'s `resize` event.
-It will emmit current width whenever users change the screen size or orientation and passes it down to consumers.
+It will emit current width whenever users change the screen size or orientation and passes it down to consumers.

 ```js
 import { useEffect, useState } from 'react';